tash-had/coursehub/planning/deliverable_2/iteration-02.review.md

 #### Goals and/or tasks that were planned but not met/completed:

- * From most to least important.
- * For each goal/task, explain why it was not met/completed.
-   e.g. Did you change your mind, or did you just not get to it yet?

    We completed all our goals that we planned.

 ## Meeting Highlights

-Going into the next iteration, our main insights are:

- * 2 - 4 items
- * Short (no more than one short paragraph per item)
- * High-level concepts that should guide your work for the next iteration.
- * These concepts should help you decide on where to focus your efforts.
- * Can be related to product and/or process.

    First of all, we will implement more advanced features on top of our MVP that we have created for deliverable 2.
 We will add different types of comments: replies to comments, review comments and questions with answers.
 Further, the aesthetic of the UI will be improved.